CTDA/advisory_committee/2017 AC Notes/CTDA_ACNotes_20170323.md

 Notes:

 * Welcome and Introductions
 Thank you to all who have joined us today for our quarterly check-in.
+Our [presentation](http://www.slideshare.net/CTDigitalArchive/ctda-advisory-committee-presentation-3232017) is on our SlideShare account.
 We appreciate your ideas and your content contributions.
 There are a number of improvements that we have planned this year that will help with content management activities.
 We've seen that people are re-using our content in innovative ways.
 This is amazing!

 * Grants, Projects, and Presentations
     - Connecticut Collections: We want to connect Connecticut Collections platform, Collective Access, to CTDA.
 This is in line with CTDA becoming a data provider.
 This CC project is moving along with 5 pilot organizations.
 On April 3rd, there will be a full day program where pilot organizations will talk about their experience.
 In the afternoon, there will be a hands-on workshop on how to use CC.
 Currently, CC is working with the CT State Library and their WWI project where 3 new tools will be created: landing page, MODS translator, lightbox feature.
 The hope for the CC project is to expand this year to an additional 5-10 organizations perhaps with the possibility of a Knight Foundation grant.